-However, the International Energy Agency forecasts that the industry could recover about 60% of the oil demand lost last year in 2021.
+However, the International Energy Agency forecasts that the industry could recover about 60% of the oil demand lost in 2020 and 2021.
 It expects world consumption to increase by at least 5.4 million barrels per day.
 So, the average daily consumption should be close to 100 million barrels this year.

 Nonetheless, other than the atmosphere, the ocean is also at risk.
 The increase in demand indicates a higher potential for oil spillages, which could endanger sea life substantially.

 Oil spills are known to poison birds and fish.
 They also damage the insulation of fur-bearing animals.

 Last year, we recorded no large spills across the world.
 In total, about 1,000 tonnes was spilled in 2020, which was the lowest annual figure for five years in a row.

 Despite the reduction in the magnitude of oil spills in the past few years, we cannot ignore the risk that the increase in demand presents.